chihyuchang21/cs544-big-data-system/01_Counting_Loans_with_Dockerized_Shell_Script/README.md

 In this section, I document the process of setting up a Google Cloud Platform (GCP) Virtual Machine (VM), reserving a static IP (Elastic IP), and connecting to the instance using SSH via key-based authentication.

+> **Note**:
-> **Note**: The CS544 course provides a preconfigured DoIT VM environment for enrolled students.
+> 1. The CS544 course provides a preconfigured DoIT VM environment for enrolled students.
 >    Since I am not officially enrolled in the course, I created my own virtual environment using GCP instead.
+> 2. I have configured a shortcut called `cs544-server` in my `~/.ssh/config` file to connect to the server.
+>    I use **Git Bash** to run **`ssh cs544-server`** for quick access, since Git Bash includes a built-in SSH client—unlike PowerShell, which tends to be less stable in this context.

 ### Steps: